-It’s important for small business owners to have good personal credit and a strong business credit profile.
-In this article, we will tell you why business credit matters.
-We’ll also tell you what you need to do today, in the coming months and on an ongoing basis to improve your business’ credit score.
+It’s very helpful for small business owners to have good personal credit and a strong business credit profile.
+Business credit matters, and there are steps you can take to improve your business’ credit score.

 Why Business Credit Matters

-- Better terms with lenders and suppliers.
-Creditworthy businesses are more likely to qualify for business financing and are also usually approved for larger amounts of financing, lower interest rates and more favorable payment terms from suppliers.
+Strong business credit often lays the foundation for a thriving small business.
+Among other benefits, it can lead to better terms with lenders and suppliers, because creditworthy businesses are more likely to qualify for business financing.
+Businesses with good credit are also often approved for larger amounts of financing with lower interest rates and more favorable payment terms from suppliers.

 How to Improve Business Credit